Resources: Promising Practices

 In 2007, El Paso implemented these protocols as a pilot program.
 The following elements were recognized by the Advisory Committee as essential for a successful program: judicial leadership, setting common goals, collaboration and coordination, personnel and resources, research and evaluation, and training.
 Examples of the protocols include:

-2. Advocates explaining the Firearm Surrender Initiative to victims and provide additional
+- Advocates explaining the Firearm Surrender Initiative to victims and provide additional information on risk factors.

 The 388th Judicial District Court Domestic Violence Firearms Surrender Summit was held in El Paso Summer 2011.
 This gathering convened the multi-disciplinary partners to introduce the completed 388th Judicial District Domestic Violence Firearms Surrender Protocols Project Replication Manual.
 It also serves as a replication manual, as well as a resource for other communities seeking to implement similar systems.
 The protocols have had such a positive effect that other jurisdictions have begun to tailor or “replicate” the El Paso protocols to meet their needs.